You are reading one of your eight free articles for the month.

 Belgian architect and interior designer Vincent Van Duysen deems Antwerp “a big cosmopolitan village with an international allure.”

-“As a city, there has been a lot of urban development north and south of the city center, a lot of green area has been added over the years making it a city very conscious about the quality of life,” muses Van Duysen.
-“The city planners have made it more pleasant — so much so that a lot of expats today live in Antwerp due to its vibrant fashion, art, food, design, and theater scenes.”
-He adds that new cultural hubs are beginning to form within the city extending beyond the center.
-“There has been an extraordinary architectural development in Nieuw Zuid, a new area in the south of Antwerp with art galleries, residential towers, restaurants.
-A number of renowned architects are building or have built there, Peter Zumthor, David Chipperfield, Shigeru Ban, to name a few.”
+“There has been a lot of urban development north and south of the city center, and a lot of green space has been added over the years, making it a city very conscious about quality of life,” says Van Duysen.
+“The city planners have made it more pleasant—so much so that many expats now live in Antwerp because of its fashion, art, food, design, and theater scenes.”

 Article image